North Bothnia Line: Construction

 Construction of the initial 12 km section from Umeå to Dåva industrial area began on 23 August 2018.
 This segment, which includes a new railway tunnel through Ersmarksberget in Umeå, is scheduled to open for initial freight traffic in 2026.

-For the Dåva-Skellefteå section, preparation of construction documents and planning have been underway since 2021.
+For the Dåva–Skellefteå section, preparation of construction documents and planning have been underway since 2021.
 Minor preparatory work, such as land acquisition, has commenced, with the goal of starting construction in 2025.
-In February 2025, the Swedish government announced funding of 17.7 billion SEK for the Dåva-Skellefteå stretch.
+In February 2025, the Swedish government announced funding of 17.7 billion SEK for the Dåva–Skellefteå stretch.

-Planning for the Skellefteå-Luleå section has been initiated.
+Planning for the Skellefteå–Luleå section has been initiated.
 The project organisation is being developed, and the creation of railway plans has begun.
-In March 2025, Trafikverket opened public consultation on the proposed routes through central Piteå, presenting three alternatives for an 8-kilometre stretch through the town.
+In March 2025, Trafikverket opened public consultation on the proposed routes through central Piteå, presenting three alternatives for an 8 km stretch through the town.

 There has been a debate about the entrance into Luleå.
 Trafikverket has preliminary decided to follow road E4 and enter midtown from west along the existing railway, while local politicians want a route towards the east side of midtown, which would require a movable bridge over the bay.